saxz-mike/CodeofZaxs/README.md

             on a simple example.

-            This approach is more of a time cpmplexity using the Big O notation
+            This approach is more of a time complexity than space complexity using the Big O notation

             code one falls under o(n) while code two falls under O(1) what does this mean?